 Heather

-Heathers are compact, evergreen shrubs with spikes of tiny, bell-shaped flowers in shades of white, pink, red and mauve.
+Heathers are small evergreen shrubs with spikes of tiny, bell-shaped flowers in shades of white, pink, red and mauve.
 Some varieties flower in summer and autumn, others in winter.
 Grow en masse as ground cover or at the front of a border, or in a pot.
 Most need acidic soil and a sunny spot.
-Winter flowering heathers are an especially valuable source of nectar for bees.
+Winter flowering heathers are an especially valuable source of nectar for bees in winter, when there is little else available for them.

 H x S: from 30cm x 20cm